mrin9/tradebot/docs/vps_setup_guide.md

 sudo systemctl enable --now docker

 # 1. Grant Permission (Fix: "permission denied while trying to connect to the docker API")
+# Note: If your user doesn't have sudo rights for usermod, run this as root:
+# usermod -aG docker pradeep
 sudo usermod -aG docker $USER

 # 2. LOG OUT and Log in again for the group change to take effect!